SinghUjjwal9/Hotel-Booking-Analysis-EDA/README.md

 Our main objective is to perform EDA on the given dataset and draw useful conclusions about general trends in hotel bookings and draw some useful conclusions.

 ## Dataset
 We have a hotel bookings dataset.
 This dataset contains booking information for a City hotel and a Resort hotel.
 It contains 32 Rows.
-The imformation in the rows is as follows.
+The information in the rows is as follows.

 ```
 - hotel: Name of hotel ( City or Resort)